-The district is to be commended for the focus on the social-emotional needs of students, Family Engagement Center, and plans for technology use.
-Additional dialogue related to the question below may support the achievement of the expected annual measurable outcomes and goals aligned to pupil engagement and school climate:
+The district is to be commended for the implementation of increased targeted support for Foster Youth students by expanding the Failure Is Not an Option club to more school sites and placing counselors dedicated to serving Foster Youth and Homeless Youth at every school.
+The district is also to be commended for developing community partnerships, continued implementation of the Parent Ambassador program, and provision of extracurricular opportunities for students and families.
+Additional dialogue related to the questions below may support the achievement of the expected annual measurable outcomes and goals aligned to pupil engagement and school climate: